NoxHarmonium/leiningen-semantic-release/README.md

 **Note**: The `pkgRoot` directory must contains a `project.clj`.
 The version will be updated only in the `project.clj` within the `pkgRoot` directory.

 **Note**: If you use a [shareable configuration](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/shareable-configurations.md#shareable-configurations) that defines one of these options you can set it to `false` in your [**semantic-release** configuration](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/configuration.md#configuration) in order to use the default value.

+### Example

+There is an example project at: https://github.com/NoxHarmonium/leiningen-semantic-release-test-clojars